-With Medicare Advantage, in order to make sure a service or supply is covered by the plan, you may be required to get pre-approval in some cases.
+With Medicare Advantage, you may be required to get pre-approval in some cases to make sure a service or supply is covered by the plan.

-Are you covered when traveling outside of the U.S.?
+Are you covered when traveling outside of the United States?

-Original Medicare generally doesn’t cover care outside of the U.S., but you may be able to purchase a Medigap policy for coverage outside the U.S.
+Original Medicare generally doesn’t cover care outside of the country, but you may be able to purchase a Medigap policy for coverage while traveling abroad.

-Medicare Advantage generally doesn’t cover care outside the U.S. or non-emergency care outside of the plan’s network.
+Medicare Advantage generally doesn’t cover care outside the United States or nonemergency care outside of the plan’s network.

 |Benefit||Covered by original Medicare||Covered by Medicare Advantage|

-With original Medicare, after you’ve met your deductible, you’ll usually pay 20 percent of the Medicare-approved amount for Part B-covered services.
+With original Medicare, after you’ve met your deductible, you’ll usually pay 20 percent of the Medicare-approved amount for services covered by Part B

 With original Medicare, there is no yearly limit on out-of-pocket costs.

-With Medicare Advantage plans there is a yearly limit on out-of-pocket costs for services covered by Medicare Part A and Part B. Once you reach your plan’s limit, you will have no out-of-pocket costs for services covered by Part A and Part B for the rest of the year.
+With Medicare Advantage plans, there is a yearly limit or “out-of-pocket max.”
+Once you reach your plan’s limit, you will have no out-of-pocket costs for services covered by Part A and Part B for the rest of the year.